-- Only the most qualified candidates are selected by an experienced cross-disciplinary selection process of industry, academic and laboratory scientific experts - Selection processes prioritize academic excellence and potential impact - Recruitment strategies align with national scientific and technological needs
+- Only the most qualified candidates are selected - Selection processes prioritize academic excellence and potential impact - Recruitment strategies align with national scientific and technological needs

 From 1991-2021, six institutions accounted for more than 40% of all recipients (MIT, Stanford University, University of California, Berkeley, Harvard University, University of Illinois Urbana-Champaign, and Caltech).
 However, from 2015 to 2024, the same six institutions accounted for 20.4% of recipients.